Fuinn/mos-examples/README.md

 * Alternatively, setting of local environment variables will allow use of the ``*api.*`` file directly
 * The environment variables to set are:

-The model may be specified, adjusted, and solved through the ``*api.*`` file to the user's interests.
+The model may then be specified, adjusted, and solved through the ``*api.*`` file to the user's interests.